EMOD-Hub/emodpy-workflow/docs/tutorials/modify_campaign.md

 These states are configurable and form a modular representation of the HIV health system embedded in the campaign logic.
 ## 3. Prerequisites
 Before starting this tutorial, please complete the following:

-- [Create a project](./create_project.md) tutorial to create a new project with a baseline frame.
+- [Create project](./create_project.md) tutorial to create a new project with a baseline frame.
 - [Run EMOD](./run_emod.md) tutorial to understand how to run simulations and plot results with baseline frame.

 ## 4. Minimal Campaign Example: Removing All Campaign Features